What are the requirements for CCUE 100?

 Click Here to view the most updated list of service opportunities (this list does not include partners who are on hiatus)

-Service immersion trips that want to be considered as a CCUE 100 opportunity must be sponsored by a Wittenberg organization/department and approved by the Director of Community Service.
+Service immersion experiences that want to be considered as a CCUE 100 opportunity must be sponsored by a Wittenberg organization/department and approved by the Hagen Center.

-A student must be registered for CCUE 100 during the semester that the trip is offered and meet all the requirements of the course.
-For a service immersion experience to count for CCUE 100, it must also offer participants who want to use this experience to complete their community service requirement an engagement experience in the local community.
+A student must be registered for CCUE 100 during the semester that the experience is offered and meet all the requirements of the course.